Skip to content

 Art testers

-The program is coordinated by the Federation of Finnish Children's Cultural Centers and financed by the Finnish Cultural Foundation and Svenska kulturfonden.
-Like every year, 100% of the 8th graders are participating.
+The program is coordinated by the Finnish Association of Children's Cultural Centers and funded by the Finnish Cultural Foundation and the Swedish Cultural Foundation.
+As every year, 100% of 8th graders are participating.
+All visits next season and their general information are already visible in the Art Testers system.

 Genre hint